Return

 Here's a drawing that I non-secretly like (it's based on this image):

-I also very much enjoy painting grayscale shaded images, it's like a game of figuring out where the light and shadows should be, and seeing the drawing gain life after adding a little highlight is a joyous feeling:
+I also very much enjoy painting grayscale shaded images, it's like a game of figuring out where the light and shadows should be, and seeing the drawing gain life after adding a little highlight is a joyful feeling:

 It was in 2021 when I finally put my drawing tablet into the closet for the first time since I hadn't used it in a while.
 Perhaps one day I will make my own art site or imageboard and regain my desire to draw.